How to Say “No Problem!” in Japanese: 12 Ways

 It’s alright!

-It is also another casual way to express no problem in Japanese.
-The phrase translates to “It doesn’t matter”. 構わない is mainly used in formal conversations, while かまわない in informal.
+If you conjugate kamau into a negative form, the phrase translates to “It doesn’t matter”. 構わない is mainly used in informal conversations, while かまわない is used in informal situations.

 You can also add the Japanese adverb ぜんぜん or まったくto tell the listener that it is not a problem at all.